flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - Not everyone wants to use notes for creation, some are just collectors.
 - Chris
     - Some people have collect a lot of stuff as the only goal and then the assumption is that magic happens, but that isn't really the case.
+- People find a system and then want to sell it and that can be a problem
+    - GTD is an example here